5l1v3r1/Mrs.Robot/README.md

 tensorboard --logdir /tmp/vae_logs
 ```

-Once started, the tensorboard process will print an http:// URL to the console.
-Open in browser and see the loss curve:
+Tensorboard process will print an http:// URL to the console.
+Open URL in browser and see the **loss curve**:
 ![Example loss curve from training](https://github.com/lucylow/Mrs.Robot/blob/master/fashion-mnist-vae/vae_tensorboard.png)

 (Image of loss curve from fashion model training)